 The Reactor Building (R/B) is a reinforced concrete structure which encloses the reinforced concrete containment vessel, the refueling floor, new-fuel storage vault, the storage pools for spent-fuel and the dryer and separator and other equipment.
 The R/B crane provides heavy load lifting capability for the refueling floor.
-The main hook 1.471 MN will be used to lift the concrete shield blocks, drywell head, reactor pressure vessel (RPV) head insulation, RPV head, dryer, separator strongback, RPV head strongback carousel, new-fuel shipping containers, and spent-fuel shipping cask.
+The main hook 1.471 MN will be used to lift the concrete shield blocks, drywell head, reactor pressure vessel (RPV) head insulation, RPV head, dryer, separator strongback, RPV head strongback carousel RPV Head Stud Tensioner System with RPV Head Strongback, new-fuel shipping containers, and spent-fuel shipping cask.
 The orderly placement and movement paths of these components by the R/B crane precludes transport of these heavy loads over the spent fuel storage pool or over the new-fuel storage vault.